mozilla/addon-sdk/packages/addon-kit/docs/panel.md

 Introduction
 ------------

-The module exports a constructor function, `Panel`, and two other functions, `add` and `remove`.
+The module exports a single constructor function, `Panel`, which constructs a new panel.

-`Panel` constructs a new panel.  `add` registers a panel, loading its content and preparing it to be shown when its `show` method is invoked.  `remove` unregisters a panel, unloading the content that was loaded in it.

-A panel's content is loaded as soon as it is added, before the panel is shown, and the content remains loaded when a panel is hidden, so it is possible to keep a panel around in the background, updating its content as appropriate in preparation for the next time it is shown.
+A panel's content is loaded as soon as it is created, before the panel is shown, and the content remains loaded when a panel is hidden, so it is possible to keep a panel around in the background, updating its content as appropriate in preparation for the next time it is shown.